tsimitop/transcendence/PONG_GAME_API.md

       "id": "string",
       "status": "playing",
       "ball": {
-        // frontend has to calculate the direction of the ball
         // from the previous coordinates and the new coordinates
         // ball speed is constant
         "x": "0.000",  // floats as string